GerasimosMakisMouzakitis/get-copilot-page-in-md-format/docs/USAGE.md

 Make sure the URL includes the protocol (http:// or https://):
 - ✅ Good: `https://example.com/page`
 - ❌ Bad: `example.com/page`

+### Page Cannot Be Downloaded
+If you see an error like "Could not extract content", the page may:
+- Require login credentials
+- Be protected against automated access
+- Need specific browser cookies or sessions
+- Have anti-scraping measures enabled

+**Try with a different public URL to confirm the tool is working correctly.**

 ### Network Issues
 If you can't access the URL, check: